Type AIII orbits in the affine flag variety of type A: Abstract

 \section{Abstract}

-Matsuki and Oshima introduced the notion of clans, which are incomplete matchings between $[1,n]$ with positive or negative signs on isolated vertices.
-They discovered that clans can parametrise $K$-orbits in the flag varieties for classical linear groups, where $K$ is a fixed point subgroup of an involution in the same classical linear group.
-Yamamoto gave a full proof for the type AIII $\GL_p(\CC) \times \GL_q(\CC)$-orbits in type A flag variety.
-In this work we investigate the affine version of type AIII orbits.
-For a field $\K$ with characteristic not equal to two, we construct explicit bijections between the $\GL_p(\KLt) \times \GL_q(\KLt)$-orbits in the affine flag variety and certain objects called affine $(p,q)$-clans.
-These affine $(p,q)$-clans can be concretely interpreted as involutions in the affine permutation group with positive or negative signs in fixed points.
+Matsuki and Oshima introduced the notion of clans, which are incomplete matchings with positive or negative signs on isolated vertices.
+They discovered that clans parametrise $K$-orbits in the flag varieties for classical linear groups, where $K$ is a fixed point subgroup of an involution in the same classical linear group.
+In this work we investigate the affine version of these orbits.
+For a field $\K$ with characteristic not equal to two, we construct an explicit bijection between the $\GL_p(\KLt) \times \GL_q(\KLt)$-orbits in the affine flag variety and certain objects called affine $(p,q)$-clans.
+These affine $(p,q)$-clans can be concretely interpreted as involutions in the affine permutation group with positive or negative signs on fixed points.